v-dav/holbertonschool-interview/linked_list_cycle/README.md

 ## 🧐 Project Description

 In this project, we will implement a function in C to check if a singly linked list has a cycle in it.
+There is a cycle in a linked list if there is some node in the list that can be reached again by continuously following the next pointer.

 ## 🧑🏼‍💻 Function Signature